Meet Our Team

 Jennifer Ledet

-Jennifer loves riding her bike and taking the bus, and wants to work to make active and shared transportation options accessible and fun for students.
-She has a background in health promotion and education and weaves both into her work with the Safe Routes to Schools team.
-In her spare time, you can catch Jennifer on a hike, cooking a pot of gumbo, eating delicious food, or playing with her daughter.
+Jennifer loves riding her bike and taking the bus, and wants to work to make active and shared transportation options accessible and fun for all.
+She has a background in health promotion and education and weaves both into her work with the programs team.
+In her spare time, you can catch Jennifer on a hike, cooking a pot of gumbo, eating delicious food, or playing with her 3 kids.

 Liz Holm (she/her)